Description

 Using this definition on our asset we see for example:

-• The average time in days below previous high water mark over 5 years of World Top 4 Strategy is 45 days, which is lower, thus better compared to the benchmark ACWI (133 days) in the same period.
+• The average days below previous high over 5 years of World Top 4 Strategy is 45 days, which is smaller, thus better compared to the benchmark ACWI (133 days) in the same period.

-• Compared with ACWI (193 days) in the period of the last 3 years, the average days under water of 60 days is lower, thus better.
+• During the last 3 years, the average days under water is 60 days, which is lower, thus better than the value of 195 days from the benchmark.

 Performance (YTD)